jangerritharms/aupair/README.md

-# AuPair: Strategyproof dissemination mechanism
+# Extended TrustChain implementation for Master thesis

 This is the standalone implementation of the pairwise auditing mechanism for strategyproof information dissemination in distributed transaction based reputation